MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 - Monitoring

 > [!NOTE]
-> The enterprise-scale for analytics and AI framework builds on our [Enterprise-scale architecture](/azure/cloud-adoption-framework/ready/enterprise-scale/) and should be considered a supplement to it.
+> The enterprise-scale for analytics and AI framework builds on our [enterprise-scale architecture](/azure/cloud-adoption-framework/ready/enterprise-scale/) and should be considered a supplement to it.

 ## Critical design areas